 Harrison’s Garden has begun to tour.
-Having left Nostell Priory, the artwork is now at Castle Drogo a National Trust Property in Devon.
-After this presentation, the artwork will move on Gunby Hall from 11 February to 4 June 2018 and it is now at its final National Trust venue in Wales, Penryn Castle.
+Having left Nostell Priory the artwork continued on its tour to Castle Drogo in Devon until the end of October 2017.
+After this presentation the artwork will move on Gunby Hall from 11 February to 4 June 2018 and it is now at its final National Trust venue in Wales, Penryn Castle.
 With donations from the public adding to the collection for each presentation, the installation of clocks is growing.
 The different context for each presentation, affects how the artwork is interpreted.
 It’s final presentation will be at The Ropewalk, Barton upon Humber, from January 2019, after which the clocks will be auctioned off to raise money to create a statue of John Harrison for the town.

 Many children visiting the installation had never seen a pendulum or wind-up clock before!
 Read hand written public feedback in this pdf.

 Watch Prof Simon Schaffer talking about the history of clocks and philosophy of time measurement.

 Watch Longitude, a programme about John Harrison’s work.